Banman03/PM/python-client/code/MATHEMATICAL_FRAMEWORK.md

 **Units:** Price (dollars, or unitless if normalized)

-### 3.2 Liquidity ℓ(τ) via Price Impact Simulation
+### 3.2 Liquidity liq(tau) via Price Impact Simulation

 **Motivation:** In market microstructure theory, liquidity is inversely related to price impact.
 For a small trade of size Δq, the price impact is Δp ≈ λ·Δq where λ is the Kyle lambda (price impact coefficient).
-We identify ℓ with this impact coefficient.
+We identify liq with this impact coefficient.

 **Algorithm:**
 1. For each order book snapshot at time t: